SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

    ![Deploy application](./src/main/resources/images/DeployApplication.png)

-5. Do NOT start the application at this point.
+4. Do NOT start the application at this point.
 Choose *Done*.

    ![Deploy completed](./src/main/resources/images/DeployCompleted.png)

-## Configuring the Application Connectivity to SAP Cloud for Customer OData API
+## Manual Configuration of the Application Connectivity to SAP Cloud for Customer OData API (Optional)

+The following step is covered as part of MTA Solution Deployment and is only needed if you would want to deploy application components separately and manually for example on SAP CP trial landscape.

 The application replicates and indexes the ticket information from the SAP Cloud for Customer system using OData API.
 During startup it replicates the last 20 tickets from the system and adds them in the index.